A series of short biographies of women and men who served as ambulance drivers and assistants in Chelsea, London, during the Second World War.

 Elizabeth did not stay long in the LAAS.
 She joined the Mechanised Transport Corps (a civilian uniformed organisation that provided drivers for government departments and other agencies and drove ambulances) and was attached to the American Ambulance.
-This service was set up after the evacuation of Dunkirk in 1940 by Gilbert H. Carr.
-It raised £140,000 from US citizens in London alone.
+This service was set up after the evacuation of Dunkirk in 1940 by Gilbert H. Carr and raised £140,000 from US citizens in London alone.
 The fund purchased 300 vehicles (ambulances, surgical units and first aid mobile posts and had nearly 400 British women working for them.

 In 1943 Elizabeth Carrington married William Lionel Dove, a Liverpool GP serving in the Royal Army Medical Corps.
 She died in Liverpool in 2004.